 How to get to Szentendre: Take HÉV (suburban railway) at Batthyány tér (on M2 line) or Margit-híd budai hídfő (Margaret Bridge Buda side, on tram 4-6 line).
 You need to buy an auxiliary ticket, as regular tickets/passes are valid only in Budapest.
 Just say Szentendre (“San-tan-dre”) at the ticket office and they’ll know how to help you.
 The town is a 5-minute walk from the HÉV station.

-Recommended accommodation for your Budapest trip: Maverick Hostel and City Lodge in downtown Budapest.
+Recommended accommodation for your Budapest trip: Budapest hostel: Maverick City Lodge in downtown Budapest.